DoImant/KiCad-ATMega-Board/README.md

 * Usable microcontrollers: ATTiny88, ATmega48A/PA, 88A/PA, 168A/PA, 328/P
 * The crystal is exchangeable (depending on the inserted microcontroller max.
 20Mhz)
-* Supply voltage via JST XH connector min.
+* Supply voltage via JST XH connector or VIN-Pin min.
 6V, max.
 15V
 * Max.
 200mA current load (the LDO has a limit of 250mA, the AVR controllers 200mA.)
 * Power consumption with an ATMega328P in sleep mode *"SLEEP_MODE_PWR_DOWN"* and disabled ADC < 10µA